dslab-epfl/NEX/README.md

 NEX uses a Kconfig-based configuration system.
 Key configuration options:

 ### Host Simulation Modes
-- **ROUND_BASED_Sim**: Epoch-based CPU scheduling with configurable time slices
+- **ROUND_BASED_SIM**: Epoch-based CPU scheduling with configurable time slices
-- **TOTAL_CORES**: Enter the total number of cores on this system here.
+- **TOTAL_CORES**: Enter the total number of cores on this system here
 - **SIM_CORES**: Enter the number of cores you want to use for NEX simulation
-- **SIM_VIRT_CORES**: Enter the number of virtual cores you want NEX to simulate, leave it 0 if you want every threads runs on a virtual core
+- **SIM_VIRT_CORES**: Enter the number of virtual cores you want NEX to simulate; leave it 0 if you want every thread to run on a virtual core
 - **ROUND_SLICE**: Enter the epoch duration.
 - **EXTRA_COST_TIME**: Adjustment for the epoch duration.
-If you don't know what to set, try `make autoconfig`, NEX runs a script to find out
+If you don't know what to set, try `make autoconfig`; NEX runs a script to find out
-- **DEFAULT_ON_OFF**: If you want to turn the epoch base scheduling on by default or not.
-Note, you can always turn the scheduling on or off in the application.
+- **DEFAULT_ON_OFF**: Whether you want to turn epoch-based scheduling on by default or not.
+Note: you can always turn the scheduling on or off in the application.
 When the scheduling is on, the application gets a slowdown of 10-20x

 ### Accelerator Interactive Mode
-- **USE_FAULT**: NEX captures host to accelerator communication by segfaults
+- **USE_FAULT**: NEX captures host-to-accelerator communication by segfaults
-- **USE_TICK**: NEX captures host to accelerator communication by illegal instructions as ticks (all accelerators integrated into NEX are now using this)
+- **USE_TICK**: NEX captures host-to-accelerator communication by illegal instructions as ticks (all accelerators integrated into NEX are now using this mode)
-- **EAGER_SYNC**: Turn of eager synchronization or not
+- **EAGER_SYNC**: Turn on eager synchronization
 - **EAGER_SYNC_PERIOD**: Eager sync period in nanoseconds

 ### Accelerator Configuration
 - **VTA**: Versatile Tensor Accelerator
 - **JPEG**: JPEG Decoder Accelerator
 - **Protoacc**: Protoacc Accelerator

+For each accelerator, you can configure:
 - **DSIM**: Functional/performance decoupled simulator based on LPN
+- **LEGACY_DSIM**: The same DSim simulator but compiled together with nex and integrated more tightly with NEX, however this is less modular.
+In this mode, nex can only be configured with one accelerator at a time.
+Legacy dsim is faster than DSIM, but we recommend using DSim instead of legacy DSim.
 - **RTL**: Verilator compiled RTL simulators
-- **FREQ**: Frequency of the accelerator
+- **FREQ**: Frequency of the accelerator in MHz
-- **LINK_DELAY**: Link delay between the accelerator and host.
+- **LINK_DELAY**: Link delay between the accelerator and host in nanoseconds (for example, PCIe link delay is typically a few hundred nanoseconds).
 - **NUM**: Number of accelerator instances.

 ### Memory Subsystem
-- **MEM_LPN**: memory subsystem simulator based on LPN
+- **MEM_LPN**: Memory subsystem simulator based on LPN
 - **CACHE_HIT_LATENCY**: Set the cache hit latency in nanoseconds
 - **CACHE_MISS_FETCH_LATENCY**: Set the cache miss fetch latency in nanoseconds
 - **CACHE_FIRST_HIT**:  Set whether the first access to an empty cacheline is considered a hit or a miss